MichalBialek01/MichalBialek01/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/MichalBialek01/react-post-app">React post app</a></td>
-      <td>A basic React application for adding posts.
-Users log in using Google OAuth, and the app uses Firebase (Authentication, Firestore database, App hosting). <a href="https://react-app-5d5b7.web.app/">Live Demo</a></td>
+      <td>A simple React application for adding posts.
+Users can log in using Google OAuth, and the app utilizes Firebase for authentication, Firestore as the database, and app hosting. <a href="https://react-app-5d5b7.web.app/">Live Demo</a></td>
     </tr>
     <tr>
       <td><a href="https://github.com/MichalBialek01/react-contact-app">React contact app</a>, <a href="https://github.com/MichalBialek01/spring-contact-app-api">Spring contact app API</a></td>